 Subduction zones are extremely dynamic regions of the Earth's surface.
 They are the collision sites between Earth's tectonic plates, where a subducting plate is carried deep into the Earth's mantle beneath an overriding plate.
-These zones are also known as our planet's largest recycling system, where oceanic lithosphere, sediments (pelagic and terrigenous) and sea water return to and reequilibrate with Earth's mantle.
-Arc magmas are produced along the zones that solidify to generate young continental crusts.
+These zones are also known as our planet's largest recycling system, where oceanic lithosphere, sediments (pelagic and terrigenous) and seawater return to and reequilibrate with Earth's mantle.
+Arc magmas are produced along these zones that ultimately contribute to the generation of young continental crusts.

-There are two types of subduction zones which are defined based on the nature of convergent of two lithospheric plates: I) ocean-ocean plates subduction and II) ocean-continental plates subduction.
-When an oceanic plate subducts beneath oceanic plate a deep trench, such as the Marianas, is created at boundary between the two.
-The volcanic products of this type of setting are usually basalt and basaltic andesitic.
-In the second case when an oceanic plate subducts beneath a continental plate, a shallow trench, Chilean type is created.
-The volcanic products of this type of setting are mainly calc- alkaline andesite.
+There are two types of subduction zones defined on the basis of nature of convergence of two lithospheric plates: I) ocean-ocean subduction and II) ocean-continental subduction.
+When an oceanic plate subducts beneath an oceanic plate, a deep trench, such as the Marianas, is created at the boundary between the two.
+The arc volcanism products at this type of setting is usually basaltic and basaltic andesitic.
+In the second case where an oceanic plate subducts beneath a continental plate, a shallow trench, Chilean type, is created.
+The arc volcanism at this type of setting is mainly calc- alkaline andesitic.

-Subduction of lithospheric plates plays an important role in plate tectonics mechanism because it is considered that the gravitational pull of subducted slabs drives the motions of Earth's tectonic plates, but the coupling between slabs and plates is not well established (Conrad and Bertelloni, 2002).
-It is also believed that mantle convection which is responsible for the plate motions, may be driven primarily be the by the descent of dense slabs of the subducted oceanic lithosphere (Hager, 1984).
+Subduction of lithospheric plates plays an important role in plate tectonics because it is considered that the gravitational pull of subducted slabs drives the motions of the plates, but the coupling between slabs and plates is not well established (Conrad and Bertelloni, 2002).
+It is also believed that mantle convection, which is responsible for the plate motions, may be driven primarily by the descent of dense slabs of the subducted oceanic lithosphere (Hager, 1984).
 The initiation of subduction is always debated.
-How a subduction zone begins remains still poorly understood (Niu et al., 2003) but a recent study by Michael et al. (2004) has proposed two principal views on the physical mechanism leading to the initiation of subduction.
-The first and most common is that as the oceanic lithosphere ages and cools, its density increases so that an instability arises and the plate sinks spontaneously in the mantle under its own weight and the second view proposes that the externally applied compressive stresses and moderate convergence are necessary to form a new subduction zone.
+How a subduction zone begins remains poorly understood (Niu et al., 2003) but a recent study by Michael et al. (2004) proposes two principal views on the physical mechanism leading to the initiation of subduction.
+The first and most common view is that as the oceanic lithosphere ages and cools, its density increases so that an instability arises and the plate sinks spontaneously in the mantle under its own weight and the second view proposes that the externally applied compressive stresses and moderate convergence are necessary to form a new subduction zone.
 The most likely mechanism would be through a transfer of stress induced by a collision, leading to 'forced' subduction initiation elsewhere.
-Silver and Behn, (2008) proposed that the subduction has operated continuously on Earth without interruption, subduction zones are routinely terminated by ocean closure and supercontinent assembly.
-He has also agreed with Niu et al. (2003) that subduction initiation is probably the least well-understood aspect of plate tectonic theory.
-Hansen (2007) presented a hypothesis that mantle upwelling and similar thermal processes, combined with an impact from an extraterrestrial source, would give the early Earth the discontinuities in the crust for the subduction of the denser material underneath lighter material.
+Silver and Behn, (2008) proposed that the subduction has operated continuously on Earth without interruption, and are routinely terminated by ocean closure and supercontinent assembly.
+These authors also agree with Niu et al. (2003) is view that subduction initiation is probably the least wellunderstood aspect of plate tectonic theory.
+Hansen (2007) presented a hypothesis that mantle upwelling and similar thermal processes, combined with an impact from an extraterrestrial source, might have given the early Earth the discontinuities in the crust for the subduction of the denser material underneath lighter material.
 In a recent work, Lowman (2011) proposed that the difference of densities between two adjacent lithospheric slabs is sufficient to lead to the initiation of subduction.